 The final part of this phase is Designing Learning where each staff member produces a Performance Growth Plan identifying their individual goals aligned to the Annual Improvement Plan and measures of performance such as the Australian Professional Standards for Teachers.

 There are four distinct roles identified in the framework and these are outlined below.

 What does each role do in Performance Planning?

 The Senior Leader who sets the strategic direction and outlines collective improvement goals.

-Reflection on Context: The Senior Leader in leading the strategic direction of the school/team will guide staff on what is the required collective improvement, This will be based on the major actions against the key improvement areas in the Annual Improvement Plan.
-There would be an expectation that these areas would become collective goals in the individuals Performance Growth Plans.
+Reflection on Context: The Senior Leader in leading the strategic direction of the school/team will guide staff on what is the required for collective improvement.
+This will be based on the major actions against the key improvement areas in the Annual Improvement Plan.
+There would be an expectation that these areas would become collective goals in an individuals Performance Growth Plan.
 The Senior Leader may also have to outline the PGiA process and expectations if it is new to staff.

 - Design Learning: The Senior Leader with the Leader approves the goals and strategies for growth in Performance Growth Plans.